LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

         - `<actionTime>`
           - The time of the latest action taken on the bill or resolution.
 Certain actions taken by the House contain this element.
     - `<updateDate>` (e.g. 2022-05-05)
       - The date of update on Congress.gov.
 This update date does not include updates to bill text.
+The updateDate is the date of the last update received for the legislative entity .
+It’s not a date corresponding to the legislative date or legislative action date.

 ### Item Level